-According to hazard identification and risk assessment procedures, conduct risk assessment annually to ensure risk management and control.
+According to hazard identification Implement occupational health and safety management audits, and risk assessment procedures, inspect the working conditions conduct risk assessment and environment of workers in management and control. the plant, and supervise implementation of self-inspections.

 On-site Check